Sunday, December 13, 2020

 And so, the AES620 was rewired as per Izzat's specs using three Alpha A500K Long Shaft pots, an Epiphone three-way toggle switch; and new barrel jack.
 Caps of differing values were installed, 0.015uF for the neck and 0.022uF for the bridge.

-Besides an electronics upgrade, the AES620 was stripped of all its hardware so that everything could be cleaned, derusted and serviced.
+Meanwhile, the AES620 was also stripped of all hardware so that everything could be cleaned, derusted and serviced.
 Parts too far gone to be saved were simply replaced.
 The fretboard was cleaned with naphtha and reconditioned with lemon oil; while the frets were degrimed and polished.
-Finally, the metal dome knobs were replaced with white transparent speed knobs.
+Last but not least, the trio of ill-fitting set screw dome knobs was replaced with white transparent speed knobs.

 No comments: